A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 Hotel Grateful Takachiho

-On our first visit to Takachiho, we stayed at Hotel Grateful Takachiho which is in a great location in the town center, has affordable rooms, and offers plenty of parking.
+On our first visit to Takachiho, we stayed at Hotel Grateful Takachiho which is in a great location near the town center, has affordable rooms, and offers plenty of parking.
 There is also a 24-hour Family Mart located onsite making it convenient for travelers!

 Location: 1352-1 Mitai, Takachiho, Nishiusuki District, Miyazaki 882-1101, Japan // MAP